top of page

 Section drawing of Site 1; Eye region.

-/ The example cuts out a unit of the tree to reveal the external structure, fabrication parts, and details of architectural fusion.
+The example section cuts into a single tree unit to reveal the external structural framework, fabrication components, and intricate details of the architectural integration.

 Wood - Wood joint